 \section{Transfer Learning and Quantum Phase Transition}

-Previously, we analyzed the behavior of the energy per spin as a function of $\eta$ for different system size.
+Previously, we analyzed the behavior of the energy per spin as a function of $\eta$ for different system sizes.
 Building on this, we now turn our attention to phase transitions in magnetization, $\left<m\right> =N^{-1}\sum_{i=1}^N \langle \sigma_i^z \rangle$, which serves as an order parameter.
 Additionally, we aim to enhance the efficiency of our NQS using TL.

-Humans naturally transfer knowledge between tasks by recognizing and applying relevant information from past experiences to new situations.
-The closer a new task is to something we have learned before, the easier it is to master.
-This principle is the same as the one used in TL~\cite{torrey2010transfer} in contrast to traditional machine learning algorithms, which typically focus on isolated tasks.
+Humans naturally transfer knowledge between tasks by recognizing and applying relevant information from past experiences to unfamiliar situations.
+The closer a task is to something we have learned before, the easier it is to master.
+This principle is the same as the one used in TL~\cite{torrey2010transfer}, in contrast to traditional machine learning algorithms, which typically focus on isolated tasks.
 TL aims to bridge this gap by developing methods that leverage knowledge from one or more source tasks to enhance learning in a related target task.
 From a physical perspective, one would anticipate a connection between the wavefunctions of systems that share the same parameter values but differ in size, as if they represent the same system observed at varying length scales \cite{zen2020transfer,zen2020finding,rende2024fine}.
 Here, we investigate TL strategies inspired by this principle, and show that they outperform a ``cold-start'' approach in terms of both effectiveness and efficiency.

-First, we compute the magnetization within ED, where all neural network architectures perform relatively well, though the RBM and MLP exhibit some errors as shown in Figs.~\ref{fig8}(a-c).
+First, we compute the magnetization within ED, where all neural network architectures perform relatively well, though the RBM and MLP exhibit some errors as shown in Figs.~\ref{fig8}(a)-ref{fig8}(c).
 For larger system sizes ($N = 100$), only the RNN recovers the magnetization.
 However, for each system size, the algorithm must be ``cold-started'' making the simulations computationally expensive.
-To address this, we propose reusing the same samples and weights from the initial value of $\eta$ (that is $\eta =3.0$) to simulate the system at a later value of $\eta$ (that is $\eta =2.9$) (see Fig.~\ref{fig8}), and then fine tune the neural network model.
+To address this, we propose reusing the same samples and weights from the initial value of $\eta$ (i.e, $\eta =3.0$) to simulate the system at a later value of $\eta$ (that is $\eta =2.9$) (see Fig.~\ref{fig8}), and then fine tune the neural network model.
 This process is repeated until $\eta =0.0$.